Ann Miller, D.M.A.

-Recent solo appearances include performances of Tartini's Devil's Trill with the Zion Chamber Orchestra, the Brahms Violin Concerto with the University of the Pacific's Symphony Orchestra, Vivaldi's The Four Seasons with the St. John's Chamber Orchestra, a performance of Brahms's Double Concerto with cellist Ira Lehn and the Mariposa Symphony in Yosemite National Park, and a recital with pianist Sonia Leong on Old First Concerts in San Francisco and the University of the Pacific's Resident Artist Series.
+Recent solo appearances include performances of Tartini's Devil's Trill with the Zion Chamber Orchestra, the Brahms Violin Concerto with the University of the Pacific's Symphony Orchestra, Vivaldi's The Four Seasons with the St. John's Chamber Orchestra, and Brahms's Double Concerto with cellist Ira Lehn and the Mariposa Symphony in Yosemite National Park.
+As a recitalist, Ms. Miller frequently collaborates with pianist Sonia Leong and has appeared on Old First Concerts in San Francisco and the University of the Pacific's Resident Artist Series.
 Their debut album, Perspectives on Light and Shadow: Sonatas by Beaser, Ysaÿe, and Bartók was released in December of 2015.

 An avid chamber musician, Ann Miller is a member of Trio 180, the piano trio-in-residence at the University of the Pacific.
 In addition to performing in Canada, Mexico, Maryland, Oregon, and Nevada, the trio has concertized throughout California in such venues as the Mondavi Center, Dinkelspiel Auditorium at Stanford University, and the Center for New Music in San Francisco.
 Trio 180 has also performed Beethoven's Triple Concerto with the St. John's Chamber Orchestra.
 The trio released its first album, featuring trios by Dvořák, Suk, and Schumann, in 2015.